-Separate from this proposed rule change, Nasdaq plans to publicly solicit comment from interested parties as to whether Nasdaq should propose additional requirements surrounding directors and candidates that receive third party payments, including whether such directors should be prohibited from being considered independent under Nasdaq rules or prohibited from serving on the board altogether.
+Separate from this proposed rule change, Nasdaq is surveying interested parties as to whether Nasdaq should propose additional requirements surrounding directors and candidates that receive third party payments, including whether such directors should be prohibited from being considered independent under Nasdaq rules or prohibited from serving on the board altogether.
 Nasdaq has made no decision about whether to propose additional rules.
+If Nasdaq does determine to propose additional rules, any proposal would be subject to a separate rule filing.
+Listing Rule 5605(a)(2) excludes from the definition of Independent Director any "individual having a relationship which, in the opinion of the Company's board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director."